willeswa/willies.com/src/pages/ultimate-guide-for-authentication-in-django-rest.md

 This is the biggest shortcoming of the DRF Token Authentication.

-That is why there exists other production level options including OAuth Toolkit and SimpleJWT.
+That is why there exists other production level options including <a href="https://django-oauth-toolkit.readthedocs.io/en/latest/">OAuth Toolkit</a> and <a href="https://github.com/SimpleJWT/django-rest-framework-simplejwt">SimpleJWT</a>.
 Nonetheless, their implementation follows a similar path.
 This tutorial may not be exhausitive but I hope it has laid down a template for authentication implementation in your next Django Based API.